wessenstam/ts2019/cloud_native_lab/cloud_native_lab.rst

 In this exercise you will create an object storage bucket utilizing Nutanix Buckets.
 This bucket will be used to store all of our web app’s images.

-Open \https://*BUCKETS-CLUSTER-PC-IP:8443*/ in a new browser tab and log in using these credentials:
+Open https://10.42.71.42:9440/ in a new browser tab and log in using the following credentials to access the *shared* Nutanix Buckets deployment:

 - **Username** - admin
 - **Password** - Nutanix.123